 Can I claim against a company that hired the commercial driver who hit me?

 Maybe.
 If the driver was on duty at the time of the accident, you would need to prove that the driver was an employee of the company rather than an independent contractor.
 Professional truck drivers are usually considered independent contractors, not employees.

 Can I obtain punitive damages?

-My loved one was killed in a car accident.
+My loved one was killed in an auto accident.
 Can I sue on his or her behalf?

-If your loved one is killed in a car accident, an eligible relative or the personal representative of the deceased victim’s estate may file a wrongful death lawsuit.
+If your loved one is killed in a car wreck, an eligible relative or the personal representative of the deceased victim’s estate may file a wrongful death lawsuit.
 Eligible relatives include: